 Lucky for them, Lalo and Max have already made their impressions on the professors, I reminded myself as my eyes darted between them.
 And everyone saw what happened to me tonight, so I basically have a pass until the last bell… But no matter how awkward this situation is, I can’t believe I never realized how much they look alike.

 Both were around the same height and sported similar wild curls, but the lighting brought out the reddish hue in Gerardo’s brown hair.
 Max’s hair was like soft obsidian, dark and inviting.
-The junior also had a more defined jawline compared to the senior, and I wondered how I ever even came close to thinking that they looked identical.
-But if Max pushes me away like that, then he’s no better that Lalo.
+The junior also had a more defined jawline compared to the senior, and I wondered how I ever even came close to thinking that they looked similar.
+But if Max pushes me away like that, then he’s no better than Lalo.

 The next few seconds felt like an eternity as they stared at one another; Max met Gerardo’s glare with an indifference that obviously irked him.
 When one of them finally spoke, I was surprised by who it was.